 Upset with how her driver was treating her since she’d left her husband and returned to Ho, Afi decided to go to driving school.
 Even when Efi forbade her from doing it, using her pregnancy as an excuse, she continued and got her driver’s license.
 After some time, she got a new driver as well.

 Efi was mad at Afi and kept her at a distance.
-Then after a fight about the situation, Eli lost her balance on the way upstairs and struck her stomach on the stairs.
-Afi insisted on taking her to the hospital and having her spend the night for observation even after the doctor said everything was fine.
+Then, after a fight about the situation, Eli lost her balance on the way upstairs and struck her stomach on the stairs.
+Afi insisted on taking her to the hospital and having her spend the night for observation, even after the doctor said everything was fine.
 When they got home, he insisted on bathing her.
 From then, they started to spend their nights together.

-Both Evelyn and Mawusi had told her to wait and not push Eli but they celebrated her success with her.
+Both Evelyn and Mawusi had told her to wait and not push Eli, but they celebrated her success with her.
 Eli took her to social events with him and introduced her to his friends.

 Birthing New Life

 Afi went to work 6 weeks after giving birth with her mother helping her with Selorm.
 She hired people to work with her and hired an apartment from Richard nearby to use as the workshop for the boutique.
 Eli helped her fund her business.
 She quickly made a name for herself as a designer and started making money but Eli was still paying for the rent.
-It’s a bit hard to keep track of time in the book but my impression is that the boutique opens and takes off quickly.
+It’s a bit hard to keep track of time in His Only Wife but my impression is that the boutique opens and takes off quickly.

 Afi wanted Ivy and Selorm to get to know each other.
-She hoped that Ivy would come to Selorm’s first birthday party but she did not.
+She hoped that Ivy would come to Selorm’s first birthday party, but she did not.

 The Ending of His Only Wife

 A few days before the trip, Eli said he was going to Nigeria on business.
 Evelyn had an ad agency and was planning the second school for Afi’s business at a beach house.
-The shoot was supposed to happen after the trip but Evelyn moved up the timeline to make use of a space that she said was available due to a shoot being cancelled at the last minute.
+The shoot was supposed to happen after the trip, but Evelyn moved up the timeline to make use of a space that she said was available due to a shoot being canceled at the last minute.

 Shaking Everything Up

 At the beach house, one of the employees had hit a child to get her to leave the background of the shoot.
 Afi went next door carrying her son to apologize to the mother.
-She though the woman was the darkest and most beautiful woman she had seen.
+She thought the woman was the darkest and most beautiful woman she had seen.
 As they were talking, the woman’s partner came out of the kitchen to see what was happening.
 It was Eli.
 Further, it was clear that Eli had been taking Selorm to Muna’s home when he reached for the woman.